ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 .. _Subdirectories:

-.. table::  Sub-directories of the regional workflow
+.. table::  Subdirectories of the regional workflow

    +-------------------------+----------------------------------------------------+
    | **Directory Name**      | **Description**                                    |